-Students: Match each scenario with the scale one would use for each situation.
-Then explain how you came to that conclusion.
-On the number lines graph your estimate to the situation by placing a point in the appropriate place.
-Teacher: Pass out Part 2 and Part 3: Concept, Skill, and Application Exercise Independent Group Effort: Critical Thinking &amp; Collaboration Mathematical Practices Being Monitored: 3 Construct viable arguments and critique the reasoning of others.
-Objective: Students make conjectures and build a logical progression of statements to explore the truth of their conjectures.
-Provide each group or pair of students with linguistic frames (Based on the situation I would put these numbers on the number line because, or Based on this number line, I would say the situation is) to help students finalize their understanding from Part 2 and 3 of the Concept, Skill, and Application Lesson.
+Students: Match each scenario with the scale one would use for each set Then explain how you came to that conclusion.
+On the number lines greatimate to the situation by placing a point in the appropriate place.
+Teacher: Pass out Part 2 and Part 3: Concept, Skill, and Application Exercises Independent Group Effort: Critical Thinking & Collabora Mathematical Practices Being Monitored: 3 Construct viable arguments and critique the reasoning of oth Objective: Students make conjectures and build a logical progratements to explore the truth of their conjectures.
+Provide each group or pair of students with linguistic frames (Based on situation I would put these numbers on the number line because, or Based on this number line, I would say the situation is) to help students finalize their understanding for 2 and 3 of the Concept, Skill, and Application Lesson.
 Students: Work in groups of two to complete both pages.
-The teacher walks around the room guiding conversations.
-Use the provided structure below to carry out conversations about Part 2 and Part 3.
-Use a Round Robin Strategy so that all students take a turn sharing their answers.
-Students should be paired up with others.
-Provide linguistic frames to assist students with their discussions/explanations.
-Provide vocabulary card with simple definitions of academic vocabulary Provide number line visual support.
-Example: S Agree/Support Disagree/Contest Extend/Expound 4.
-1. 5.
-2. 6.
+The teacher varound the room guiding conversations.
+Use the provided structure below to carry out conversations about Part Part 3.
+Use a Round Robin Strategy so that all students take a turn sharianswers. aph yourup with others.aph yourup with others.Provide linguistic frames to assist students with their discussions/explanations.tionProvide vocabulary card with simple definitions of academic vocabularyers.Provide number line visual support.theExample: tiontheImage: Comparison of the support of the Agree/Support Disagree/Contest Extend/Expound 4.
+1. 1.
+2. 5.
+2. 2.
+3. 6.
+3. 3.
 3. Accelerated Learners: Accelerated Learners may lead discussions.
 Lesson Reflection Teacher Reflection Evidenced by Student Learning/ Outcomes

 This page was intentionally left blank.
-Name: \\\\\ Period: \\\\\
+Name: Period: